FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 Status: 201
 ```

-GET request can be used for check if latest-schema is placed in config datastore.
+GET request can be used to check if latest-schema is placed in the *config* datastore.

 ```bash Read the latest schema
 curl --location --request GET 'http://localhost:8181/rests/data/schema-settings:schema-settings/latest-schema' \